jektatheman/Plugins/README.md

 # Plugins
-Some plugins which are created by me.
+Some plugins which are created by me:
+Setspawn :- A plugin which helps people to create spawn (/setspawn), lets teleport to the spawn (/spawn)